AngelLando/ionic-geo-guess/readme.md

 ```

-### duplicate the file environnment.sample.ts
+### Duplicate the file environnment.sample.ts

 cd ionic-geo-guess\src\environments

-* duplicate this file to create a copy named environment.prod.ts and replace the content by the following:
+* Duplicate this file to create a copy named environment.prod.ts and replace the content by the following:

 Replace the qimgUrl with your secret key.